sls1005/ScalableText/README.md

 Whatever you input will not be stored, and will disappear once you change some of the settings (for the device) or close the app.

-This is useful when you have to quickly show some text to others, when you're not allowed to talk, and when others can't hear you.
+This is useful when you need to show some text to others, when you're not allowed to talk, and when others can't hear you.

 ### Screenshots